- Janice Palm

 M.A., History (Midwifery/Women's Medical Care), the University of Texas (Austin)

 B.A., English and History, the University of California, Santa Barbara

 Laura joined us in June, 2022.
 She has a background in both non-profit and corporate communications and relationship building, and a strong interest in the history of women's healthcare and attitudes toward childbirth and childhood well-being.
 As Director of Development and Communications, she is honored to advocate on behalf of survivors at Roanoke Park Counseling through fostering a robust fundraising and relationship building program.

-Originally from Oregon, Laura was happy to return to the Pacific Northwest in 1990 — and the lovely, rainy climate she grew up thinking of as "normal" — after completing her studies in California and Texas.
+Originally from Oregon, Laura was happy to return to the Pacific Northwest — and the lovely, rainy climate she grew up thinking of as "normal" — after completing her studies in California and Texas.
 She volunteers as a teacher of world religions for middle schoolers and has been involved on a staff and volunteer basis with a women's literary journal since she was in high school.
-She also enjoys gardening, cooking, and raising her children, and in the winter months can be found courtside at her daughter's volleyball games.
+She also enjoys gardening, cooking, and raising her children.

 Lilly joined Roanoke Park Counseling in 2023.
 As Office Manager, she strives to create a comfortable and smooth operating environment for the staff and clients of RPC.
 She has a background in administration and health care and is proud to be part of a community like Roanoke Park Counseling that prioritizes clients and personal healing.

 Lilly completed her studies at the University of Washington in Psychology and Anthropology and believes in bringing an interdisciplinary approach to life.
 When away from RPC, she teaches art classes to students of all ages, coaches Muay Thai and spends time with her family.